 - Procedures such as acne extractions, intralesional Kenalog injections, chemical peels, light/ laser-based therapies

 We will also educate you on how to care for your skin, side effects of medications and how to properly use them.

 How Often Do I need to Come in for Visits?

-For more information and skin care advice, be sure to like our Facebook page and follow us on Instagram as we will share more tips for those struggling with acne prone skin.
+For more information and skin care advice, be sure to like our Facebook page and follow us on Instagram.
+We regularly share tips for those struggling with acne prone skin.

 In honor of Acne Awareness Month, all SkinMedica Products are 15% off as well as our SkinMedica Vitalize Peel.

 If you have questions about your skin or suffer from acne make an appointment for a consultation with one of our dermatology providers at 618-244-0031.

 Natalie Amason has been a Certified Family Nurse Practitioner since 2014 and has extensive knowledge of medical and cosmetic dermatology.
 She is accepting new adult and pediatric patients.

 American Academy of Dermatology (2019) Acne, Retrieved from https://www.aad.org/public/diseases/acne-and-rosacea/acne